-At The Elrod Firm, we specialize in helping families avoid all three of these potential pitfalls.
+We all have different priorities and different reasons for planning, but everyone needs a plan.
 We work with clients looking for very simple plans designed primarily to protect young children.
-We also work with clients looking for more complex planning designed to protect qualified retirement money, look out for disabled heirs, or shelter assets against the rising costs of long-term care.
+We work with clients looking for more complex plans designed to protect qualified retirement money, to look out for heirs with disabilities, or to shelter assets against the rising costs of long-term care.

 In every case, we work to keep our clients out of probate court.
 Most of all, we strive to ensure that no one with whom we come into contact fails to plan, gets stuck with the wrong plan, or winds up with a plan that is destined to fail.